samuelgbrown/BikeLights_Arduino/README.md

 # BikeLights_Arduino

+"BikeLights" is a system to generate speed-sensitive light patterns on the edge of a bike's wheel.

 TODO:  Link to video

-"BikeLights" is a custom-made lighting setup to generate speed-sensitive light patterns on the edge of a bike's wheel.

 [See Android portion here](https://github.com/samuelgbrown/BikeLights_Android)